 Although with the increasing prevalence, it is still not clear as to how the autism brain can be different from the typical brain!
 Although many theories have been put forth concluding that a single factor cannot be blamed for its occurrence, researchers have linked it up with various genetic and environmental problems.
 It has been observed that some children with hereditary genetic makeup are born susceptible to autism, whereas many other studies have indicated that certain factors like smoking, drug addiction, alcohol consumption, viral infection, metabolic imbalances, chemical exposure, allergies etc. during pregnancy can be responsible to cause abnormal structural brain development.

 Symptoms Associated with the Autism

-The diagnosis of autism is done on the basis of some testing as well as series of symptomatic observation by paediatrician, child psychologist or a paediatric neurologist.
-Although there are wide exhibition of various abnormalities and symptoms; some of the characteristic clear evidences reported in the infancy for ASD are:
+The diagnosis of autism is done on the basis of some testing as well as series of symptomatic observation by the pediatrician, child psychologist or a pediatric neurologist.
+Although there is a wide exhibition of various abnormalities and symptoms; some of the characteristic clear evidence reported in the infancy for ASD are:

 - Lack of eye contact.

 - Unresponsiveness towards the smile, name or to the familiar voice.

 - Disinterested to be picked up, cuddled or to be touched.